Loading

 The department sought industry views on legislative amendments to the Security of Critical Infrastructure (Critical infrastructure risk management program) Rules (LIN 23/006) 2023 (CIRMP Rules) for specific asset classes.

 The department previously consulted on the Enhanced CIRMP Rules Consultation Paper from 9 December 2025 to 13 February 2026 (see Consultation Paper-Proposed amendments to enhance the Critical Infrastructure Risk Management Program)).
 Over 60 submissions were received.
-This feedback has been considered and is reflected in the Cover letter and Exposure Draft of the enhanced CIRMP Rules.
+The feedback was considered and reflected in the Exposure Draft of the CIRMP Rules.

 Amendments are proposed to apply to the following asset classes: